jhallen/atari-tools/readme.md

                   -a to show system files
                   -1 to show a single name per line

-      cat atari-name                Type file to console
+      cat [-e] atari-name           Type file to console (with -e, fixes line endings 0x9b to 0x0a)

       get atari-name [local-name]   Copy file from diskette to local-name

-      put local-name [atari-name]   Copy file to diskette to atari-name
+      put local-name [atari-name]   Copy file from local-name to diskette

       free                          Print amount of free space